George Catlin: Indigenous gallery

 When Catlin returned east in 1838, he assembled the paintings and numerous artifacts into his Indian Gallery, and began delivering public lectures that drew on his personal recollections of life among the American Indians.
-Catlin traveled with his Indian Gallery to major cities such as Pittsburgh, Cincinnati, and New York.
-He hung his paintings "salon style"—side by side and one above another.
+Catlin traveled with his Indian Gallery to major cities such as Pittsburgh, Cincinnati, and New York City.
+He hung his paintings salon style, side by side and one above another.
 Visitors identified each painting by the number on the frame, as listed in Catlin's catalogue.
-Soon afterward, he began a lifelong effort to sell his collection to the U.S. government.
+Soon after, he began a lifelong effort to sell his collection to the U.S. government.
 The touring Indian Gallery did not attract the paying public Catlin needed to stay financially sound, and the United States Congress rejected his initial petition to purchase the works.

-In 1839 Catlin took his collection across the Atlantic for a tour of European capitals.
+In 1839, Catlin took his collection across the Atlantic for a tour of European capitals.
 As a showman and entrepreneur, he initially attracted crowds to his Indian Gallery in London, Brussels, and Paris.
 The French critic Charles Baudelaire remarked on Catlin's paintings, "He has brought back alive the proud and free characters of these chiefs, both their nobility and manliness."

 Catlin wanted to sell his Indian Gallery to the U.S. government to have his life's work preserved intact.
 His continued attempts to persuade various officials in Washington, D.C. to buy the collection failed.
-In 1852 he was forced to sell the original Indian Gallery, now 607 paintings, due to personal debts.
+In 1852, he was forced to sell the original Indian Gallery, now 607 paintings, due to personal debts.
 The industrialist Joseph Harrison acquired the paintings and artifacts, which he stored in a factory in Philadelphia, as security.

 Catlin spent the last 20 years of his life trying to re-create his collection, and recreated more than 400 paintings.
 This second collection of paintings is known as the "Cartoon Collection", since the works are based on the outlines he drew of the works from the 1830s.

-In 1841 Catlin published Manners, Customs, and Condition of the North American Indians, in two volumes, with approximately 300 engravings.
-Three years later he published 25 plates, entitled Catlin’s North American Indian Portfolio, and, in 1848, Eight Years' Travels and Residence in Europe.
+In 1841, Catlin published Manners, Customs, and Condition of the North American Indians, in two volumes, with approximately 300 engravings.
+Three years later he published 25 plates, entitled Catlin's North American Indian Portfolio, and, in 1848, Eight Years' Travels and Residence in Europe.